Crypto-Gi/qdrant_search_api_v3/mcp-server/TOOL_USAGE.md

-# Qdrant RAG MCP Server - Tool Usage Guide
+# Docsplorer MCP Server - Tool Usage Guide

 Complete guide for LLMs to understand when and how to use each tool effectively.